 The first few weeks, milk is all the puppy will need.
 Each litter is different but between 3 and 4 weeks, the puppies get teeth and start wanting more to eat.
 This is usually related to how rich mom's milk is as to when they start wanting something more.
 I leave dry food with a nursing mom at all times and usually the puppies find it and start crunching away If the litter has gained slowly, or if I notice them trying to get moms food but the teeth aren't in yet, I'll introduce soft food a couple of times a day and gradually switch to all dry as teeth cut thru.
 By 4-5 weeks, they are always on dry food, which I leave with them at all times thru the time they leave.

 Border collies are active busy dogs.
 I strongly recommend a high protein food at minimum.
 I feed Diamond High Energy dog food to adults and Purina proplan all life stages to pregnant girls, nursing moms and pups.
 Diamond is not the most expensive food, nor the cheapest, but it provides a good and nutritious meal.
 I've used it many years.

-I will provide a gallon zip bag of this food with each puppy.
+I will provide a gallon zip bag of the Purina with each puppy.
 You can continue with it or mix with your food of choice to transition so the puppy's digestive system isn't shocked with a sudden food change.
 Both Tractor Supply and Chewy carry Diamond High Energy and it comes only in 50 lb bags.
 Many place carry the Purina Proplan Sport All Life Stages.
 Each dog is different and as they grow, may develop a need for a different food.
 Follow your vets recommendation on foods.

 As they get older, monitor their weight by body fat.
 If you can feel the back bone, they probably are not fat.
 If you can't, they definitely are.
 Feeling a few ribs is OK, but never hip bones.
 Keep them lean when growing to prevent hip and joint damage from excess weight.